r-hub/blog/content/post/2022-09-01-r-dependency/index.md

 ## Transitive approach

-Another approach is to look at your dependency.
-If indirectly, via one of your recursive dependencies, you already depend on a recent R version, there is no point in going the extra mile to keep working with older versions.
-So, a strategy could be to compute your transitive minimum R version with the following function and decide that you can use base R features up to this version:
+Another approach is to look at your package dependencies.
+If indirectly, via one of its recursive dependencies, your package already depend on a recent R version, there is no point in going the extra mile to keep working with older versions.
+So, a strategy could be to compute your package transitive minimum R version with the following function and decide that you can use base R features up to this version:

 <div class="highlight">